Bayes-optimal limits in structured PCA, and how to reach them: Sub-optimality of the previously proposed AMP

 The numerics arising from this procedure though turns out to be delicate for extreme values of the overlap, namely when $v-q$ is really small, which in turn happens when $\lambda$ is large (typically $>3$ for Rademacher prior).
 The equation that seems to generate numerical instability is \eqref{hatq_equation_final}, and in particular the two contributions there appearing.
 With reference to the Rademacher prior, and the related \figurename\,\ref{fig:Glike}, when $\lambda >3$ the overlap gets close to $\sim 0.999$.
 At this value $1/(v-q)^2\sim 10^6$. $\tilde{q}$, that is also contributing to \eqref{hatq_equation_final}, on the contrary becomes really negative, and is such that $\hat{q}$ is typically $\sim 10$ near $\lambda\sim 3$.
 The subtraction of these two big numbers apparently dooms the iterations for larger SNRs.
 This was not the case in the Bayes-optimal setting, thanks to the simplifications introduced by the Nishimori identities.
 Indeed, from \eqref{Q_final}, \eqref{H_final}, \eqref{tildeV_eq_BO} and \eqref{hatmReplica} we see that $1-m$ appears at most at the first power in denominators.
 The only issue there was that $\tilde{V}$ can grow exponentially fast, and this can be solved by allowing for a wide range of search of the solution of \eqref{tildeV_eq_BO}.

 The fixed point of the MSE arising from \eqref{m_equation}--\eqref{tildev_equation} is compared with the fixed point \eqref{ZF_FP}, which corresponds to the MSE of the AMP proposed in \cite{fan2022approximate}.
 The match between these two computations is excellent, as long as the SNR is not too large, because of the aforementioned numerical issues in iterating \eqref{m_equation}--\eqref{tildev_equation}.
 The plot of Figure \ref{fig:Glike} is a compelling numerical confirmation of the arguments put forward in this section.
-The conclusion is the following: the AMP algorithm of \cite{fan2022approximate} is solving a \emph{replica symmetric approximation} to the TAP equations associated with the mismatched posterior distribution \eqref{Glike_posterior}.
+The conclusion is the following: the AMP algorithm of \cite{fan2022approximate} is solving a \emph{replica symmetric approximation} to the TAP equations associated with the mismatched posterior distribution \eqref{Glike_posterior}. {This analysis, in turns, shows that despite the existing AMP algorithm \cite{fan2022approximate} is aware of the noise structure/statistics, it turns out that it nevertheless makes an implicit assumption of i.i.d.
+Gaussian noise, and the noise structure is ``only'' exploited to enforce convergence despite this mismatched assumption, rather than as a source of improvement in statistical accuracy.
+In contrast, our AMP algorithm proposed in the next sections exploits noise structure for both convergence and statistical accuracy.}